connexcs/docs/docs/customer/routing.md

 * **Strict**-This will enforce the proxy engagement.
 If the proxy can't engage with the call, the call will not be established.
 Note: Free accounts are limited to how many RTP Proxy channels are enabled, this may prevent calls connecting if you have more channels than our free accounts allow you to have.
 * **Relaxed**-This will perform best efforts to engage the RTP Proxy, if it can't be engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.

-## CPS Buffering

-CPS Buffering is a process that maximises saturation and increases call completion within a given CPS restriction.
-It does this by removing spikes and borrowing capacity from future seconds.
-If incoming traffic exceeds your pre-set CPS, it holds the call for one second, and then tries again.
-You can increase the second count in the CPS Spike Buffer field.

-Changing the CPS Buffering value only affects calls that exceed the CPS.
-The delay will show as increased PDD on the call, each second the system will emit a 100 Trying (High CPS, Buffering) response to indicate the status/progress of the call.

-**CPS Limitation**

-**Calls Per Second** can be limited in Ingress Routing.
-You can set CPS limitations on each customer card assigned to the customer account

 ## SIP Session Timers (SST)
 **SIP Session Timers** ensure there are no ghost or long-duration calls being billed when one or both sides have hung up.
 A timer is activated when the call starts and refreshes the call every X amount of seconds by sending a RE-INVITE.
 SST is currently the best way to prevent long-duration calls, superceeding SIP Ping Timeout.
 Note that any SST less than sixty(60) seconds will be rejected